schmunk42/gii-template-collection/readme.txt

 be inserted into your application extensions/ folder automatically after the first use of the Generator.

-De, fr, lt, es and pt translations are provided in the messages/ directory.
+De, fr, lt, es, pt and sv translations are provided in the messages/ directory.
 To make your Application use them, simply copy them over to the messages directory of your Web Application.